gramuah/ccnn/README.md

 #### Download a dataset

 In order to download and setup a dataset we recommend to use our scripts.
-To do so, just place you in the $PROJECT directory and run one of the following scripts:
+To do so, just place yourself in the $PROJECT directory and run one of the following scripts:

 * [TRANCOS dataset](http://agamenon.tsc.uah.es/Personales/rlopez/data/trancos/):